jcornforth/sqb/readme.md

 2. Download the built JAR file and deploy it to your own kie-server (runtime only).
  - ensure the necessary pre-requisites (app users and database settings) are in place
+ - download the JAR file from the built-artifact directory
  - in Business Central, click on the Settings gear
- - select Artifacts, Upload, browse for JAR file & upload - should see a POM and a JAR
+ - select Artifacts, Upload, browse for the JAR file & upload - you should see a POM and a JAR
  - select Menu, Execution Servers, Add Deployment Unit
- - click Select to fill in details from the JAR
+ - click Select to fill in the details from the JAR file
  - click Finish
  - click Start to start kie-server
  - select Menu, Process Definitions - the SQB process definition should be available to start